-The IT governance structure establishes the strategic, operational, and technical decision-making process required to ensure IT enables the University to excel in its mission.
+The IT governance structure, under the auspices of the Chief Information Office (CIO), establishes the strategic, operational, and technical decision-making process required to ensure IT enables the University to excel in its mission.
 IT governance provides strategic leadership, establishes campus-wide IT priorities and policies, and is accountable and transparent to the University community.
 The following diagram illustrates the committee structure for IT governance at the University.

 General Responsibilities of IT Governance Committees